pingcap/docs/tidb-cloud/vector-search-integrate-with-llamaindex.md

 ## Get started

-This section provides step-by-step instructions for integrating the vector search feature with LlamaIndex to perform semantic searches.
+This section provides step-by-step instructions for integrating TiDB Vector Search with LlamaIndex to perform semantic searches.

 ### Step 1.
 Create a new Jupyter Notebook file